 To Schedule Carson McCullers House Tours:

-Please call 706-565-1200, Monday to Friday.
-If your call goes into voicemail, please leave your name and contact information, the date and time you would like to tour the house, and please give at least 24-48 hours advance notice.
+Please email email@example.com or call 706-565-1200, Monday to Friday.
+If your call goes to voicemail, please leave your name and contact information, the date and time you would like to tour the house, and please give at least 24-48 hours advance notice.
 Your call will be returned, as soon as possible, during regular business hours Monday to Friday, 8 AM to 5 PM (excluding holidays).